-- d) Ensures, in conjunction with the External Examiner and the Independent Chair, that the Joint Recommendation form is appropriately completed and returned to the Postgraduate Research Examinations Administrator (STaR Office). - e) Ensures, where appropriate, and in agreement with the External Examiner and the Independent Chair, that the amendments required and the time-scale in which they are to be completed, together with any other relevant information, are clearly communicated to the candidate at the end of the viva. - f) Ensures that the amendments are sent in written form, within 10 working days of the viva, to the Postgraduate Research Examinations Administrator (STaR Office) who will send them to the candidate. - g) Ensures (in liaison with the External Examiner) that the necessary amendments, where required, are subsequently carried out under the specified conditions, and that the Declaration Document is appropriately completed and returned to the Postgraduate Research Examinations Administrator.
+- e) Ensures, in conjunction with the External Examiner and the Independent Chair, that the Post-Viva Recommendation form is appropriately completed and returned to the RDSS. - f) Ensures, where appropriate, and in agreement with the External Examiner and the Independent Chair, that the amendments required and the time-scale in which they are to be completed, together with any other relevant information, are clearly communicated to the candidate at the end of the viva. - g) Ensures that the amendments are clearly stated on the Post-Viva Feedback Report, which should be returned to the RDSS within 10 working days of the viva for onward transmission to the candidate and the supervisory team. - h) Ensures (in liaison with the External Examiner) that the necessary amendments, where required, are subsequently carried out under the specified conditions, and that the Examiners Final Declaration Form is appropriately completed and returned to the RDSS.